abdou-agiba/abdou-agiba/readme.md

     experience_level: " > year"

 mission:

   current_challenge: "Building a strong foundation in cloud and security by mastering the fundamentals."
   collaboration_goal: "Eager to collaborate on projects to apply my skills"
+fun_facts:
+ - "I'm a huge fan of Survival & Story games 🎮."
+ - "When I'm not coding, I'm exploring a new Linux distribution"
+ - "Deeply interested in tech hardware, from keyboards to PC components ⌨️."
 ```

 <!-- Hollow Knight GIF -->